20+ Cleaning Hacks You’ll Wish You Knew Sooner

 If you notice an unpleasant smell coming from your garbage disposal, try this quick hack to clean it.
 Put a handful of ice down the drain, and turn on your disposal.
 The ice shards help to clean any gunk off of the blades.
 Turn on the faucet to give it one final rinse as the ice melts away.

 Need some deodorizing power?
-Check out our Test Kitchen’s favorite garbage disposal cleaner.
+Learn how to clean out your garbage disposal using our Test Kitchen’s favorite cleaner.
 You might like this top-rated Glisten garbage disposal cleaner, too.
 It works like a charm and scrubs away the grossest gunk.

 Olive Oil Hack for Stainless Steel